sharedassumptions/peoples-guide-to-philosophy/peoples-guide-to-philosophy.md

 I answer "yes" to all these questions.
 These examples illustrate that "bias" is a very broad category including many different properties a person could have, many of which seem not bad, but rather virtuous and beneficial.
 It's difficult for me to conceptualize how a person without any biases would behave, or what impetus they could have to publish anything.
 The only plausible example of an unbiased person which comes to mind for me, is a dead person.

+The conclusion of this reasoning seems to be that biases are not always bad.
+Some biases are bad, some are good, most probably have a whole mix of good and bad consequences, and some are neutral for most purposes.
+Naturally, people's biases will inform their judgments about which biases are good and which ones are bad.

 ## A brief history of Western philosophy